-To apply for AY 2022 intake, we strongly encourage you to start preparing for your GMAT or GRE early.
-We are now accepting applications for the mid-August 2022 intake.
-To start an application, click here.
+To apply for AY 2023 intake, we strongly encourage you to prepare for your GMAT or GRE early.
+Online applications for the 2023 intake will open in September 2022.

 All applications to INSEAD are fully electronic and must be submitted online.
 It includes the applicants' profile, statement of purpose and statement of integrity.

 All supporting documents must be in electronic format and uploaded to the online application.
 Supporting documentation include CV, official degree transcripts and certificates, valid GMAT or GRE test scores, application fee, supplementary information survey and open one-way recorded interviews.

-Only 3 Letters of Recommendation are required coming from faculty, scholars or individuals who can evaluate the applicant’s academic ability and research potential.
+Only 3 Letters of Recommendation are required, preferably from faculty, scholars or individuals who can evaluate the applicant's academic ability and research potential.
 If faculty references are not available, we also accept industry recommendations.